eye-division/kindle-co-ed/_posts/2019-02-15-article--supporting-the-supporters-of-vulnerable-children--a-view-through-the-kaleidoscope.md

 A **national offer is therefore needed which is equitable in its access** and includes Parent's and Teachers' Wellbeing, alongside Clinicians & Social Workers.
 It should not be workplace or seniority -specific and needs to be able to sit&nbsp;**outside of Child Protection.**&nbsp;Something that supports the practice skills and the emotional load demanded of all Team members around a child - regardless of their formal 'job' title.

 I am in dialogue with a range of professionals in Health, Education, Therapeutic services as well as with Parent-Carers, in building awareness of this issue.

-I will end here by saying that **NCB,**&nbsp; as co-organisers of the erstwhile event, are an organisation **most definitely banging the drum of Co Production** elsewhere with and for,&nbsp;**parent-carers**.
-So, no criticism implied of the 2015 gathering.
-You can see more of **their work with parent-carers via the video link** above.

 ***If you would like to talk to me about 'supporting the supporters' of vulnerable children and young people, get in touch&nbsp;****via my Contacts page on this site\*\*, Tweet me or DM via LinkedIn.*